How to Make a Quick and Easy Butternut Squash Soup

 Enjoy Your Soup!

-I'm sure you will agree this is the best butternut squash soup recipe you could find: it must be because my family are all gourmets, and my sister wouldn't have passed it on if it wasn't fantastically delicious!
+I'm sure you will agree this is the best butternut squash soup recipe you could find: It must be because my family is all gourmets, and my sister wouldn't have passed it on if it wasn't fantastically delicious!